Chart Color Schemes

 Employment

-Workforce participation was broadly similar to Rest of Vic.'s 57.4%.
-Key employment sectors include agriculture, forestry & fishing, health care & social assistance, and construction.
-The area specializes in agriculture, forestry & fishing, with an employment share 3.3 times the regional level.
-Retail trade is under-represented at 6.6% compared to Rest of Vic.'s 9.9%.
+The area's employment aligns with Rest of Vic.'s rate of 3.8%, and workforce participation is similar at 57.4%.
+Dominant sectors include agriculture, forestry & fishing, health care & social assistance, and construction.
+Towong has a particular specialization in agriculture, forestry & fishing, with an employment share 3.3 times the regional level.
+Retail trade is under-represented, at 6.6% compared to Rest of Vic.'s 9.9%.

 Frequently Asked Questions - Employment